SakthivelMadhu/Java_Interview_Prep_Assignment/README.md

 You can create an application context using XML configuration, Java configuration, or a combination of both.
 Additionally, Spring Boot simplifies application context creation with default configurations.

 # Problem 27: What is the difference between XML and Java Configurations for Spring?
-XML Configuration: Externalized configuration in XML files.
+XML Configuration: Externalized configuration in XML files. <br>
 Java Configuration: Configuration using annotated Java classes.
-Often preferred for type safety, refactoring, and compile-time checking.
+Often preferred for type safety, refactoring, and compile-time checking. <br>
 # Problem 28: How do you choose between XML and Java Configurations for Spring?
 Choose XML configuration for larger projects with a separate configuration team.
 Choose Java configuration for smaller projects or projects with the development team handling both code and configuration.